 SVRG is carrying this project out jointly with our partners in Uganda, social enterprise EcoLife Foods, and community NGO Kiima Foods.
 This project is funded by InnovateUK, the UK’s Innovation Agency under the Energy Catalyst Round 7 programme.

-These anchor load Centres comprise a suite of (electricity-catalysed) technologies for improving yields, reducing losses and improving profits; including irrigation pumps, improved data, cold storage, drying and processing technologies.
-We predict that this anchor client usage of electricity from the minigrid, and the increased economic return to community farmers, will combine to improve the long term commercial viability and sustainability of the minigrids for community energy access.
-And since almost all rural communities in Uganda and beyond have agriculture as their overwhelming livelihood activity, and therefore would make use of a Farmer’s Enterprise Centre, this innovative combination of a minigrid that comes with its own anchor load should result in faster, more sustainable and commercially viable roll-out of minigrids and energy access across rural communities in Uganda and elsewhere in the developing world
+We predict that this anchor client usage of electricity from the minigrid, and the increased economic return to community farmers, will combine to improve the long term commercial viability and sustainability of the mini-grids for community energy access.
+Since an overwhelming majority of rural communities in Uganda and beyond have agriculture as their central livelihood activity, communities will make use of a Farmers’ Enterprise Centre.
+This innovative combination of a minigrid that comes with its own anchor load should result in a faster, more sustainable and commercially viable roll-out of mini-grids and energy access across rural communities in Uganda and elsewhere in the Global South.